tjnieradka/AD-Entra-Lab/README.md

 This repository is released under **Creative Commons CC BY-NC-ND 4.0**.

--  You may share this for non-commercial educational purposes
+-  You may share this for non-commercial educational purposes.
--  You may not modify or use it commercially without permission
+-  You may not modify or use it commercially without permission.

 ---